 - Appearance Sponsorships – well-known and influential streamers are sometimes paid through live appearances at gaming or streaming conventions.
 These are occasionally coupled with other promotions.

 According to one of the top streamers, DisguisedToast, paid live streams can generate between a penny and a dollar per viewer on your Twitch channel per hour.
 He has personally been paid between $1,000-$10,000 per hour.
 In February 2019, Tyler “Ninja” Blevins was allegedly paid $1 million to play Apex Legends.

 Broadcasters on all three platforms can make money on Twitch through affiliate marketing.
 These are generally set up by each creator, not by Twitch.

-The most popular affiliate program for streamers is through Amazon.
+The most popular affiliate program for streamers is Amazon.
 All you have to do is set up the Amazon Blacksmith extension.
-Once you have an Amazon affiliate account, you can set it up with your other extensions in your profile.
+Once you have an Amazon affiliate account, you can set it up with the other extensions in your profile.
 Promote items that you use or are passionate about on your stream.